vflores-io/vflores-io.github.io/content/posts/20241219_RxInfer_StructuralDynamics/structural_dynamics_example_4dof_no_filter_portfolio.md

 +++
-title = 'Augmented Kalman Filter and RxInfer for Structural Dynamics' date = 2024-12-18T09:52:15+07:00 draft = false summary = "Implementing an AKF in Julia and RxInfer for Structural Dyanmics analysis."
+title = 'Kalman Filter and RxInfer for Structural Dynamics' date = 2024-12-18T09:52:15+07:00 draft = false summary = "Implementing an AKF in Julia and RxInfer for Structural Dyanmics analysis."